 Unlike other European travel, you can’t pick up a multi-country sim card because most countries are not yet in the European Union.
 In fact, Kosovo still isn’t even recognised as a country by 5 countries in the EU!

 I only bought a sim card in Bosnia & Herzegovina, where they have a 7-day tourist sim card available (ask your accommodation for the nearest store).
 Otherwise, I travelled Wi-fi only to avoid the hassle.

 Make sure you check visa requirements for each country!

 As a British traveller, border crossings were very easy for me.
 For almost all of them, I just sat on a bus and didn’t even have to move – the border police just walked down the bus aisle and checked our passports.

 Drivers should allow time for border traffic if travelling in high season when these routes can get congested.

-All travellers to the Balkans should make sure there are six months left on their passport and pages left for stamps.
+All travellers to the Balkans should ensure there are six months left on their passports and pages left for stamps.